Greatwood Charity Case Study

 Do you have any best practice examples of how you use the system?

-Events: using the Event Module gives everyone visibility of each campaign so nothing is overlooked and supporters feel well-looked-after.
+Using the Event Module gives everyone visibility of each campaign so nothing is overlooked and supporters feel well-looked-after.
 For example, our Charity Race Day at Newbury in 2016, with a lunch for 380 guests and auction, raised £137K.
 We set up the event in the system, assigned tasks, set up the ticket structure, created the budget, tracked income and expenditure and managed sponsor involvement.
 We sent out invitations to specific datasets, including those who have re-homed a horse or have previously attended .
 We tracked who replied and paid, names of guest and dietary issues.
-Finally, thank you letters to all involved were sent out, along with information on further fundraising, including the Greatwood Sunday Lunch.
-Friends and sponsors: our Friends contribute at least £5 a month.
+Finally, thank you letters to all involved were sent out, along with information on further fundraising.
+We also use the system for our friends and sponsors.
+Friends contribute at least £5 a month.
 A Contact is marked with the status of ‘Friend’ and added to a Group.
-Tasks are assigned to ensure they receive updates (newsletters and Open Day invitations) and a reminder for their renewal.
+Tasks are assigned to ensure they receive updates and a reminder for their renewal.
 By establishing Standing Orders in the system we are able to project income from Friend subscriptions and see when people have not paid.
 In a similar way, a horse or stable ‘Sponsor’ receives a personalised certificate and regular correspondence.
 All donations and communications are recorded against each record so we can nurture their support.
-Collection tins: we know where all our collection tins are and each has a reference number.
-We know who is the main contact and can set alerts for when to collect the tin.
-Using our collection tin template letter, creating a thank you for the correct amount takes seconds.

 How do you manage the horses on the system?